 Backflow protection is built into standard metered residential connections and nothing additional is required.
-All non-residential connections must be for assessed for any additional backflow protection requirements.
+All non-residential connections must be or assessed for any additional backflow protection requirements.

-Hydrant access is restricted under the Central Otago District Council Water Supply Bylaw 2008, to the fire service or approved vehicles.
-Any queries about hydrant access should be directly to Water Services.
+From 14 November 2022, hydrant access is restricted to Fire and Emergency New Zealand, Central Otago District Council and our contractor.
+Any queries about hydrant access should be directed to Water Services

 Fees and Charges